 (oh, and even though I said this in the episode, let me put it in writing – don’t mistake this as ‘dex is hating on Japan/Japanese rap/rappers’.
 And I like Seeda (and what I’ve heard of Geek).
 I sorta wish I woulda done a proper Japanese rap show before I put this out, but I had to get this off my chest first.
 Look for an actual music episode coming soon.)

-This round, we’ve got the inaugural volume of yet another soultronica series – a spinoff of a spinoff, if you will – here on the Mixtape Show hip-hop podcast – The New Soul, starring comrade Black TK.
+This round, this we’ve got the inaugural volume of yet another soultronica series – a spinoff of a spinoff, buy if you will – here on the Mixtape Show hip-hop podcast – The New Soul, bronchi starring comrade Black TK.
 We’re both coming from our own different respective angles on this soultronica movement, but I think you’re going to feel what dude has to say artistically.

 Here’s the playlist and commentary courtesy of TK -

 Platinum Pied Pipers – Shotgun feat Jay Dee (I’m mad at you for getting to this before I did! -dex)

 Jay Dee aka J Dilla – Think Twice

 all bumps looped and chopped by black t.k.
 And if you don’t know who they artists are shame on you!!!
 You listen to commercial radio too much!!